 One of the problems you have with the babies, you don't have large surface areas.
 A recent technology development from MIMOSA Pro may provide an early detector of low cardiac output syndrome and is uniquely positioned to do that because it never has to touch the baby.
 We are presently involved in a large validation study to develop this approach for general clinical use.

 One of the most fundamental but powerful clinical tools when managing patients with wounds is visual observation.
 But this only provides information based on what the eye can see.
 Spectral imaging however can provide insight into the tissue, showing what the eye cannot see.
 Therefore, it is increasingly being used within different clinically diagnostic areas including the management of patients with wounds and wound-related parameters.

 Diabetic foot ulceration is a major complication of diabetes, and diabetic patients have up to a 25% lifetime risk of developing a foot ulcer.
 If untreated, diabetic foot ulcers may become infected and require total or partial amputation of the affected limb.
 Changes in the large vessels and microcirculation of the diabetic foot are important in the development of diabetic foot ulceration and subsequent failure to heal existing ulcers.

 Multispectral imaging capabilities at the point of care will revolutionise the management of these patients by assessing tissue viability and health, within my community setting.

-The tiny hand-held device can be used by nurses, doctors, or other clinicians, to collect & collate data for review by the expert clinician - allowing for greater efficiency & a reduction in workload for the clinician and unprecedented access to care for patients!Get a Demo
+This pocket-sized device can be used by any healthcare professional to collect and collate data for clinician review - allowing for a reduction in workload for the clinician and unprecedented access to care for patients!Get a Demo